105: The Corpse Vanishes

 Five minutes, Mr. Lugosi. –[Imitating.]
 I’m going to jump out of this truck and scare the pants off everybody.
 Bleh!

-A reference to a series of sketches on Saturday Night Live in the 1975-1976 season.
-Parodies of the then-recent film Jaws, segments began with the familiar John Williams theme, followed by a doorbell ring.
-The lady of the apartment would go to the door and ask who was there.
-The person on the other side would mumble things like, “Candygram,” “Pizza delivery,” and so on, until the door was opened.
+Saturday Night Live ran a series of skits in its first season that parodied the then-recent film Jaws.
+The segments began with the familiar John Williams theme, followed by a ringing doorbell.
+The lady of the apartment would go to the door and ask who was there, and the person on the other side would mumble things like, “Candygram,” “Pizza delivery,” and so on, until the door was opened.
 That’s when Chevy Chase, in a foam shark suit, would lean inside and “eat” the resident.
-On occasion, the shark would admit that it was, in fact, a land shark.
+Occasionally, just to change things up, the shark would admit that it was, in fact, a land shark.

 It’s Nelson Eddy.